PhoenixStormJr/xfce-to-windows-10/README.md

 # convert Linux to Windows 10

+Note: On GNOME you might have to move the Install.desktop to your ACTUAL desktop to run it!!!
+But keep the rest of the files in your downloads!

 This script will instantly convert your xfce desktop to a windows 10 like feel.
 (Now I'm trying to work on supporting other desktop environments!)

 also IDK why it's saying its like 98% CSS, I wrote this in 100% bash, the language that Linux uses.
 Then again, this is my first project, it could be kali's windows 10 theme triggering it.
 IDK...